Introduction

 What should I do if my permit application is denied?

-Yes, if your permit application is denied, review the reasons provided, address any issues, and resubmit your application with the necessary corrections.
+If your permit application is denied, take a look at the reasons given, fix any issues, and then resubmit your application with the necessary changes.

 How can I ensure my roofing project meets safety standards?

-Yes, if you want to ensure safety standards are met, consult local building codes, use quality materials, and consider hiring a professional inspector during the project.
+To make sure safety standards are met, check local building codes, use high-quality materials, and think about hiring a professional inspector during your project.

 What are the consequences of not obtaining a roofing permit?